Tastetherainb0w/Click_Hack/README.md

 Click_Hack
 ==========

-I created a click hack for the purpose of helping out with (cookie clicker, and clicker heroes, or whatever game you would like.)
+I created a click hack for the purpose of helping out with

+- cookie clicker
+- clicker heroes
+- etc.

+It clicks approximately every 11ms

+I hope you like it!!!